Vonage-Community/blog-video_express-js-example-project/README.md

 - `server.js` creates the session that users will use to connect to the room.
 For applications with multiple rooms, the session IDs will need to be stored in a database.

+## Using Firebase?

+We created a [Firebase Extension](https://extensions.dev/extensions/vonage/firestore-vonage-video-express) to be able to add Video Express into your Firebase project with just a few clicks.

 ## Deployed Demo

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/Vonage-Community/blog-video_express-js-example_project/tree/StackBlitz)